advwacloud/WISE-PaaS-Notification-User-Guide/functions/notification-group/sms.md

 b.
 Select test number: enter the phone number which to receive message.

 c.
-Sample SMS Text: type the message content.
+Sample SMS Text: type the message content what you want to received.

 ![](/assets/10_Create and test a SMS integration.png)